 - Science stream students are eligible for admission.
 (Arts stream students may be accepted for admission under certain circumstances.) - Science stream applicants should have an overall average above 70%.
 (Arts stream applicants should have an overall average above 80% for consideration.) - Applicants must have International English Language Testing System (IELTS) Academic band 5.0 or equivalent and a successful test and interview in English.
-(Applicants who do not meet this criterion may enroll in the Foundation Program.) - Applicants must hold UAE nationality.
-(Under special circumstances, non-nationals may be allowed to enroll in certain programs.) - Applicants for certain programs will be required to take special entrance examinations based on program sponsor requirements.
+(Applicants who do not meet this criterion may enroll in the Foundation Programme.) - Applicants must hold UAE nationality.
+(Under special circumstances, non-nationals may be allowed to enroll in certain programmes.) - Applicants for certain programmes will be required to take special entrance examinations based on programme sponsor requirements. - Applicants must pass an admissions interview.